patternfly/patternfly/src/patternfly/layouts/Stack/docs/code.md

 ## Overview

-The Stack Layout is designed to position items vertically, with one item filling the available vertical space.
+The stack layout is designed to position items vertically, with one item filling the available vertical space.

 ## Usage